dnutiu/benchmark-scoreboard/README.md

 ## Installing

 First, rename the config.lock.py to config.py
-Update the file to match your configuration settings.
+and update the file to match your configuration settings.

 Then run: